rgeirhos/object-recognition/README.md

 Please don't hesitate to contact me at robert.geirhos@uni-tuebingen.de or open an issue in case there is any question!

-This README is structured according to the repo's structure: one header per subdirectory.
+This README is structured according to the repo's structure: one section per subdirectory.

 ## code
 This subdirectory contains all image manipulation code used in our experiments (conversion to grayscale, adding noise, eidolon distortions, ..).
 The main method of `image-manipulation.py` walks you through the various degradations.
 Note that the eidolon manipulation that we use in one of our experiments is based on the [Eidolon github repository](https://github.com/gestaltrevision/Eidolon), which you will need to download / clone if you would like to use it.
 Note that we found and fixed a bug in the Python version of the toolbox, for which we created a pull request in August 2016 which has not (yet?) been merged (as of May 2017).
-Make sure to collect the files from the pull request as well, otherwise you'll get different images!
+Make sure to collect the files from the pull request as well, otherwise you will get different images!

 ## data-analysis
 The `data-analysis/` subdirectory contains a main R script, `data-analysis.R`, which can be used to plot and analyze the data contained in `raw-data/`.
 We used R version 3.2.3 for the data analysis.